Shingle colour fading is typically very gradual and very slight. It can be noticed as:

 This phenomenon may start after the first few years of exposure and can continue over time.

 The main reason is that asphalt shingles are covered with coloured granules to protect the asphalt from UV radiation, to provide the user with colour choices, and to provide a degree of fire resistance.
 The granules are generally of a natural stone, coated with colouring pigments.
-Although the pigments are fused to the granule surface by a ceramic process, as with other products, some of the pigments used can still be affected by UV radiation, which can make the colour to fade gradually.
+Although the pigments are fused to the granule surface by a ceramic process, as with other products, some of the pigments used can still be affected by UV radiation, which can cause the colour to fade gradually.

 Other factors which can affect the rate of colour change are: